• Skip to primary navigation

 Some of the unique properties of quinoa include:

-• It is rich in lysine, making it a more complete protein source than most other vegetables, grains or seeds
+• It is rich in lysine, making it a more complete protein source when compared with most other vegetables, grains or seeds.

 • It is gliadin and gluten free